UCDavisLibrary/ucd-lib-prototypes/README.md

 # UCD Library Prototypes
 A series of UI patterns and style guides for special collections sites at UC Davis Library, built using [Pattern Lab](http://patternlab.io/).
+Includes:
+- Base styles and patterns for the library
+- Patterns and templates for the Amerine Wine Label transcription project site

 ## About Pattern Lab
 - [Pattern Lab Website](http://patternlab.io/)